 This blog has had over 2 million views thanks to readers like you.
 If you enjoyed this post, please “like” it or share it on social media.
 Thanks!

-Sarah Elaine Eaton is a faculty member in the Werklund School of Education, University of Calgary, Canada.
-Opinions are my own and do not represent those of the Werklund School of Education or the University of Calgary.
+Sarah Elaine Eaton is a faculty member in the Werklund School of Education, and the Educational Leader in Residence, Academic Integrity, University of Calgary, Canada.
+Opinions are my own and do not represent those of the University of Calgary.